-Here’s a way to make delicious Potato Latkes without the usual mess and fuss.
-An easy recipe for delicious potato pancakes.
+Here's how to make delicious Easy Potato Latkes without the usual mess and fuss.

 You don't often (ever?) hear the word "easy" associated with making potato latkes, but I'm happy to share this recipe for delicious, oniony, crunchy-on-the-outside, tender-on-the-inside potato latkes that are easy to make!

 Raw potatoes are peeled, grated, then squeezed by the handful - in clean dishtowels - to get rid of the excess water and starch.
 Then they're quickly mixed with lemon juice to prevent them from turning brown.
 Onions are grated and added to the potatoes, along with eggs and flour.
 To avoid more liquid seeping out of the onions and potatoes, you have to work quickly and in batches - grating and squeezing and lemoning, frying, grating, squeezing, lemoning, frying....
 As I said - it's an ordeal.

 - throw potatoes – skin and all – into boiling water and cook for a half hour.

 Once cooled, the potatoes are easy to peel and grate, and they don’t need to be squeezed or lemoned!